 Each type of procedure is similar in that they are going to be modifying some of the internal structures of your nose.
 They can all be done in Dr. Joorabchi’s clinic in Pembroke Pines, and you can almost always expect to be home at the end of the day of your surgery.
 They can also all be done using just a local anesthetic, but a general anesthetic may be used in some cases, especially if that’s preferred by the patient.

 Once the anesthetic has been applied, Dr. Joorabchi will begin the procedure.
 For LATERA™, he’ll surgically implant the small rod into the sidewall of your nose, positioning it so it supports the cartilage and opens up your nasal passages.
 For the VivAer™ procedure, Dr. Joorabchi will use the metal probe to apply radiofrequency energy directly to the enlarged turbinates in your nose.
 He’ll typically do this to several places along the length of each turbinate to make sure the results are even across the structures.
 And if you’re having a SMRIT procedure done, Dr. Joorabchi will begin by making an incision along the turbinate and pulling back a flap of the tissue.
 He’ll then carefully remove some of the underlying bone and/or cartilage, and close the incision when he’s finished.

 The extent and duration of recovery depend on which procedure you have done.
-With all of them, you can expect some temporary symptoms like mild bruising and inflammation as well as light bleeding and drainage.
+With all of them, Pembroke Pines nasal obstruction surgery patients can typically expect some temporary symptoms like mild bruising and inflammation as well as light bleeding and drainage.
 You may experience some mild pain or irritation as well.
 In general, these symptoms should go away after about a week.
 Complications included with LATERA™ are rare but can include risks such as awareness of the implant.